Nischhal3/Media-App/README.md

 # Node Artive
-## A digital exhibition - A place for art lovers
+## A digital exhibition - A home for art lovers

-Node Artive is a website, where artists can share their artwork and discuss art with other people.
-It supports the artists to approach art lovers easier.
-On the other hand, art lovers can also reach wonderful artworks wherever and whenever they have free time.
-It brings benefits for all the users using our website.
+Node Artive is where artists share their artworks and sentiment through art.
+Our desire is to connect artists and art enthusiasts to form a cultural context for how art is created, discovered, and shared.
+We help artists find their identity through self-expression and we believe that art is for everyone.

 [Live demo](https://10.114.32.123/~artive/NodeArtive/client/pages/front/index.html)

 VPN is needed to open the page.

 ## Features

-- As an anonymous user, you can only view the collection, all artworks search collections by name.
+- As an anonymous user, you can view the collection, all artworks and search collections by name.
-- As a log-in user (whether you are artist or visitor), in addition to those above features, you can add new artworks, edit and delete them.
-You can also like/dislike the artworks, write comments.
-Besides, in your profile page, you can update your name, description and change password.
+- As a log-in user (whether you are artist or visitor), in addition to above features, you can add new artworks, edit and delete them.
+You can also like the artworks, write comments.
+Besides, in your profile page, you can update your information and change password.
-- As a admin, you have the right to delete the image and comments that are again the law and rules of the website.
+- As a admin, you have the right to delete images and comments that are against the rules and policy of the website.

-## First look
+## A hint of NodeArtive

 Home page: